 Networks

-When you first click on the "Networks" button in the header you will see a list of all your networks, including those networks that are owned by other users but which you have been granted access to (if any).
+When you are in the Networks module, which you will be automatically placed in upon login if the module is enabled for you, you will see a list of all your networks, including those networks that are owned by other users but which you have been granted access to (if any).
 By default, your networks will be sorted by the date that they were last modified with the most recently modified networks appearing first.
-You can change the way that the networks are sorted by clicking on any of the Network Name, Access or Modified column headings.
+You can change the way that the networks are sorted by clicking on the Sort By input and changing it to Name instead of Last Modified if you would prefer to sort your networks by name.

 Uploading Networks

-On the page with a list of your networks you will see a button at the bottom of the table labeled "New Network".
-To upload a network you can either click on this button or the "Create" button in the header.
+On the page with a list of your networks you will see a button towards the top right labeled "New Network".
+To upload a network you can click on this button .

 1. Network Name: Enter the name of the network you are uploading here.
 This name will allow you to distinguish this network from your other networks.